 Finding joy at work

-Eventually, I made my practice in the field of leadership my full-time work partly influenced by seeing that relational barriers to improvement are extremely common--see my article in the Physician Leadership Journal at Hidden In Plain View.
+Eventually, I made my practice in the field of leadership my full-time work partly influenced by seeing that relational barriers to improvement are extremely common--see my article Hidden In Plain View in the March-April 2016 edition of the Physician Leadership Journal.